27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. Casa Gracia (Barcelona)

 The most famous hostel in Barcelona.
-Casa Gracia is well known for its gorgeous rooms, the spacious common areas, bars and events.
-It is much bigger than The Central House Hostel.
+Casa Gracia is known for its beautiful rooms, the spacious common areas, the bar and the events.
+It’s much bigger than The Central House.

-If you are into bigger hostels with a perfectly charming environment, this is your spot.
-As for the location, it is also at the end of Passeig de Gracia, making it perfect to visit Gracia neighborhood.
+If you like bigger hostels with a charming, characterful feel, this is your spot.
+Location-wise it’s also at the end of Passeig de Gracia, perfect for getting into the Gracia neighborhood.

-You have a metro station right in front.
-You will be at Las Ramblas in 10 minutes!
-Check out our full review to more reasons to stay at this hostel.
-Link below.
+You have a metro station right out front.
+Las Ramblas in 10 minutes.
+Check out our full review for more reasons to stay — link below.

 Book Casa Gracia here